Nilp-amin/tum_robocup/README.md

 # Network Training (Optional)
-To find information about the training of the network and associated files, there is a seperate readme file: [TrainingReadme](./object_detection_world/training/Readme.md)
+To find information about the training of the network and associated files, it is located at object_detection_world/scripts/training.
+There is a seperate readme file: [TrainingReadme](./object_detection_world/scripts/training/Readme.md)

 ## Tasks
 1. Nilp - Object Manipulation